rust-lang/rust/text/0000-deprecation.md

 1. Add a `--target-version=`*<version string>* command line argument to rustc.
 This will be used for deprecation checking and for selecting code paths in the compiler.
-2. Add an (optional for now) `rust = "..."` dependency to Cargo.toml,
+2. Add an optional `rust = "..."` package attribute to Cargo.toml,
-which `cargo new` pre-fills with the current rust version (alternatively this could be a package attribute)
+which `cargo new` pre-fills with the current rust version.
 3. Allow `std` APIs to declare an `#[insecure(level="Warn", reason="...")]`  attribute that will produce a warning or error, depending on level, that cannot be switched off (even with `-Awarning`)
 4. Add a `removed_at="..."` item to `#[deprecated]` attributes that allows making API items unavailable starting from certain target versions.
 5. Add a number of warnings to steer users in the direction of using the most recent Rust version that makes sense to them, while making it easy for library writers to support a wide range of Rust versions
+6. (optional) add a `legacy="..."` item to `#[deprecated]` attributes that allows grouping API items under a legacy flag that is already defined in RFC #1122 (see below)

 ## Background